 After visitors are hooked, the next step is providing them with a smooth experience when navigating your website.
 Make sure that each category is clearly titled and organized- disoriented visitors will quickly leave if your website is not intuitive.
 The goal is to not make them “hunt” for anything- instead, you should focus on providing all the information they seek and more.

 One important improvement to your navigation is making every navigation element clickable.
-Add an arrow to indicate drop-down menus and differentiate from direct links.
+Add an arrow to indicate drop-down menus and differentiate them from direct links.
 This ensures that people clicking on subcategories can find more pages pertaining to what they’re looking for.